vapor-ware/synse-docs/docs/server/user/monitoring.md

 hero: Monitoring
 ---

-Synse Server does not currently provide a built-in monitoring solution for the data that it exposes.
-It can provide basic application-level metrics via a [Prometheus](https://prometheus.io) exporter.
+Synse Server does not provide any kind of monitoring solution for the data that it exposes.
+It does provide basic application-level metrics via a [Prometheus](https://prometheus.io) exporter.

 ## Configuring